 3. Submit documentation of a negative TB test

-4. Complete a criminal/sex offender background check prior to working at any clinical facility.* The code for DMS is id37.
+4. Complete a criminal/sex offender background check prior to working at any clinical facility.* Order your background check here.

 * Tidewater Community College does not assume any responsibility for obtaining or evaluating the results of a criminal background check, drug screen or other check, maintaining the records of results or for delivering them to clinical sites.
 It is the decision of the clinical affiliate (health care or medical facility) whether a student will be allowed to participate in clinical activities should there be positive criminal or sex offender results.